PepsiCo buys Israel's SodaStream for $3.2 billion

-Beverage giant PepsiCo has bought Israel's fizzy drink maker SodaStream for $3.2 billion.
+Beverage giant PepsiCo on Monday purchased Israel's fizzy drink maker SodaStream for $3.2 billion, a boon for a company that has enjoyed a resurgence after being targeted by anti-Israel boycotters in the past.

-PepsiCo said on Monday it's acquiring all SodaStream's outstanding shares at $144 per share, a 32 percent premium to the 30-day volume weighted average price.

 Continue Reading Below